 This is a family event, sexually explicit dance, costumes or music will not be tolerated.
 Any music or performances which contain inappropriate content or profanity will result in at least a 5-Point Penalty.
 This will be determined by Inspire Management.
 If there is a routine with subject of a sensitive nature that may not be appropriate for all audiences,

 please inform the event Director to proceed cautiously.

 There is no limit to the number of entries a studio may perform.
 All routines will be adjudicated.

 Except for technical difficulties on the part of INSPIRE, re-performance of any routine will be adjudicated only.
 Please see backstage manager for additional information.

 Video & Photography

-Inspire, its staff, the hotel, theater or site of the competition will not be responsible for any accident or injury that may occur to anyone participating and/or attending these events.
+INSPIRE, its staff, the hotel, theater or site of the competition will not be responsible for any accident or injury that may occur to anyone participating in or attending these events.
 Inspire cannot be held responsible for unforeseen flaws in theatre stages that may inadvertently lead to the causing of an accident.
 Persons entering the competition and/or participating as a spectator or in any other aspect MUST assume the responsibility for any unforeseen injury.
 It is the responsibility of the dance teacher and/or person in charge of the participating entries to educate them and other attendees from their studio as to these rules and policies.